jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 _Overtime attrition percentage_

 31% of overtime workers did not work for the company anymore, compared to only 10% of regular-houred employees.

+Due to the high attrition rates for those who worked overtime, the company could investigate a restructuring of its overtime compensation incentives, allowing a more flexible work schedule, and limiting excessive overtime.

 ### Question #5: Rank departments by average manager ratings, separated by business travel.